Local infiltration analgesia (LIA) in endoprosthetics: Pain-free mobility after hip and knee replacement

 • Studies show that the combination of LIA and rapid mobilization leads to shorter hospital stays.

-• In Mainz and the Rhine-Main region, this means: faster return home, faster return to family, work and leisure.
+• In Mainz and the Rhine-Main region, this means: faster home, faster return to family, work and leisure.

 Long-term security

-• Less pain in the first few days reduces the risk of pain becoming “burned in” to the nervous system and becoming chronic.
+• Less pain in the first few days reduces the risk of pain becoming "burned" into the nervous system and becoming chronic.

 Similarities

-Special features of hip prostheses
+Special features of hip replacement

 • The pain after hip surgery is often moderate – in these cases, LIA is usually sufficient to achieve very good pain control.

-Special features of knee prostheses
+Special features of knee replacement

 Conclusion of the differences